jfecher/ante-website/content/docs/ideas.md

 simply be the stack itself since we do not need a dynamic lifetime for these nodes in this function.

 Grouping allocations in this way however leads to questions on how aggressively we should group adjacent items.
-What if they are separated by other definitons?
+What if they are separated by other definitions?
 Or arbitrary function calls?
 In general widening the lifetime of one allocation to match another's so it may be grouped increases the amount of memory the resulting program would use by allocating earlier and freeing later.
 It is unclear what heuristics should be used - if any - to make this decision on when to group allocations separated by other statements.